catherinaaaaa/CSCE-5560-Security-Ecommerce/README.md

 - Sushan: Phishing email and website.
 - Divya: SQL server that will be hacked.
 - Santhoshini: SQL server that will be hacked.
-- Catherine: Backend programming (after the link is clicked).
+- Catherine: SQL server && Integration && Testing
 - Matthew: Create script that takes control of victims computer and SQL injection.
 #### ***Known Issues:***
 - Windows remote desktop doesn't work on windows home edition.
 Will try Teamviewer/Bomgar/other tool